LamaAni/zthreading.py/README.md

 A collection of wrapper classes for event broadcast and task management for python (Python Threads or Asyncio)

+### If you like it, star it, so other people may use it!

 # TL;DR

 ## Events